MacOS/ReKlaSat-3D/README.md

 model = torch.hub.load('MacOS/ReKlaSat-3D', 'coordinates_epoch', epoch=40)
 ```

-## Load the coordinates and colors Convolutional Neural Network
+## Load the model and weights from the coordinates and colors experiments

 ```py
 import torch